TeMU-BSC/codiesp-evaluation-script/README.md

 + predictions.tsv must be the predictions file.
     + For CodiEsp-D and CodiEsp-P, it is a tab-separated file with two columns: clinical case and code.
 Codes must be ordered by rank.
 For example:```S1889-836X2016000100006-1	DIAGNOSTICO	n20.0	litiasis renal```

     + For CodiEsp-X, the file predictions.tsv is also a tab-separated file.
 In this case, with four columns: clinical case, reference position, code label, code.
-For example: ```S1889-836X2016000100006-1	DIAGNOSTICO	n20.0	litiasis renal```
+For example: ```S1889-836X2016000100006-1	100 200	DIAGNOSTICO	n20.0```

 ## Prerequisites
 This software requires to have Python 3 installed on your system with the libraries Pandas, NumPy, SciPy, Matplotlib and [trectools](https://pypi.python.org/pypi/trectools).
 For a detailed description, see requirements.txt.